JXG052/Globey/README.md

 You can also press the "Home" button which will take you back to the Home screen.
 <br>

-Please some mockup images of the website:
+Please see some mockup images of the website:

 On the first image you can see the first screen where you will be asked to enter you name: